ardneh/node-mdb-conduit/README.md

     Hopefully we won't need that for more than error_codes.[h|cpp].
 * Provide our own DocumentSource based on node streams or something so we can pass items through a pipeline as they become available.
-This is low priority because $group and $sort will force the entire pipeline to be syncronous anyways.
+This is low priority because $group and $sort will force the entire pipeline to be synchronous anyways.
-* Make a base class for MongoDB's scripting V8Scope class (in mongo/scripting/engine_v8.*) that we can use for convertion V8 object to and from BSON.
+* Make a base class for MongoDB's scripting V8Scope class (in mongo/scripting/engine_v8.*) that we can use for converting V8 object to and from BSON.
 Update: hoping this will no longer be needed.
   - Make the relevant items in src/mongo/scripting/v8_db.* either take the new base class instead of Scope* or make them templates so they can accept